EOFY offer

 Ongoing operational expenses

-Beyond the purchase or rental price, factor in:
+Beyond the purchase or rental price, factor in these ongoing costs:

 Track these expenses separately in your accounting software to understand the true cost of your mobile office.